Tamil Nadu

 Spread the love

-India is a multi-cultural country and people blindly believe and worship their god.
-So to pay their respect, there are hundreds and thousands of temples throughout the country.
-Huge number of pilgrims visit various and renowned temples of various gods and goddesses.
-In the south Indian region, you will get many temples, out of which one is the renowned Arunachaleswarar Shiva Temple.
-This temple is located at the Tiruvannamalai district of Tamil Nadu.
+India is a multi-cultural country, and people blindly believe in and worship their gods.
+To pay their respects, there are hundreds and thousands of temples throughout the country.
+A huge number of pilgrims visit various renowned temples of different gods and goddesses.
+In the South Indian region, you will find many temples, one of which is the renowned Arunachaleswarar Shiva Temple.
+This temple is located in the Tiruvannamalai district of Tamil Nadu.

 Sri Tiruvannamalai Arunachaleswarar Shiva Temple